olgadk7/olgadk7.github.io/_posts/2018-01-07-capstone-bitcoin.md

 ## 3.a.
 Timeseries

-I would like to predict / forecast, based on a history of observations, what the next time's unit bitcoin price will be (_change_ rather than absolute price).
+Since data has a time dimension, I wanted to first use this one basic feature to see how much of the current surge in price is just a self-perpetuating moment.
+Formally, The question is then based JUST on a history of observations, what the next time unit’s price will be.

+Time series is made up of Auto Regressive and Moving Average models, ARMA, that respectively capture the linear correlation between subsequent lags of time points and the error term of the model from previous time points, respectively.

 ```python